rostok/ubichr/README.md

 * `CmdUtils.updateHandlers` which is an array of `{name,handler}` objects
 In particular the new `highlight`/`mark` command uses these methods to add permanent highlighting of chosen keywords.

+# Sharing Commands
+All commands can be shared with an experimental `command-gist name` statement.
+This will open gist.github.com and fill in the form assuming you are already logged as GitHub user.
+It is up to you to decide if the source should be sercret or public.

+To search for commands shared by others go to https://gist.github.com/search?q=ubichr.
+For now commands can be added only by manual cut&paste of the source to the editor window.

+In case you just want to share command via other means execute `command-source name` to copy source to clipboard.

 # Alternatives
 Svalorzen has forked UbiChr and created UbiShell which has more shell like UI with piping and command options.
 Check it out here: https://github.com/Svalorzen/UbiShell